 The primary mixing actions are from transient fluidised beds occurring as slip planes within the powder mass creating shearing forces and promoting diffusion.

-Let me see it in action
+Let me see your Industrial Mixing Equipment in action

 At our Centre of Excellence Test Facility in the UK, we have created an IBC with a ‘window’ so that the powder mass can be observed during the blending process.
 As the IBC rotates, we have been able to witness the powder mass cascading during rotation which is distributing particles over a fresh surface providing diffusion mixing.
 The rectangular geometry of the Matcon IBC enhances the shear forces.
 As the IBC industrial mixer rotates a cross-sectional area greater